Centre for Urban and Regional Development Studies

 Overview

-• Urban and regional adaptation and resilience
+• City and regional evolution, adaptation and resilience

 • Energy transition and path creation